gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>The resulting method implementations are the same as the non-UiBinder sample,
-with the exception of the onItemClicked() and onItemSelected() methods.
+The resulting method implementations are the same as the non-UiBinder sample, with the exception of the onItemClicked() and onItemSelected() methods.
 And while these methods may seem straightforward, we need to dive into how they came about, and explain what this "SelectionModel" is in the first place.
-This and much, much more is explained in the next section.</p>
+This and much, much more is explained in the next section.

-<h2 id="complex_uis">Complex UIs - Dumb Views</h2>
+## Complex UIs - Dumb Views <a id="complex_uis"></a>

-<p>Our current solution is to have our presenters pass a dumbed down version of
-the model to our views.
-In the case of our ContactsView, the presenter takes a list of DTOs (Data Transfer Objects) and constructs a list of Strings that it then passes to the view.</p>
+Our current solution is to have our presenters pass a dumbed down version of the model to our views.
+In the case of our ContactsView, the presenter takes a list of DTOs (Data Transfer Objects) and constructs a list of Strings that it then passes to the view.

 <pre class="prettyprint">
 public ContactsPresenter implements Presenter {